greenhost/BackJob/README.md

 ## Usage

-It's possible to start any controllers' action that is reachable through a url, but recommended to have dedicated actions to be run in the background.
-You'll have to make your own progress reports, otherwise progress will just jump from 0 to 100.
+It is possible to start any controllers' action that is reachable through a url, but recommended to have dedicated actions to be run in the background.
+You will have to make your own progress reports, otherwise progress will just jump from 0 to 100.